MewCP LogoAStheTech

 Integrations

-Click a client to view its config snippet and setup steps.
-Use for a guided setup with your MewCP key pre-filled.
+Click a client to view its config snippet and setup steps, or use Connect above to add this server and get your key.

 Help Improve This Server